a3f/r3k.vhdl/README.md

 ## VHDL MIPS Implementation

-Eventually, a VHDL implementation of a MIPS R3000 with memory mapped 16550-class UART and VGA.
+A MIPS R3000 softcore written in VHDL with memory mapped 16550-class UART and VGA.
-Supplied Toolchain and BIOS can be used to cross-compile C application to run on it.
+(Eventually), Supplied Toolchain and BIOS can be used to cross-compile C application to run on it.

 (More to follow)